getmorebrasil/frontend-challenge/pokemon-getmorebrasil/README.md

 ### About

 Pokemon V2 uses a SearchBar feature to search for pokemons with useEffect hook in React.
-Since not all pokemons are available with photos and attributes, I chose to set a limit on their appearance in 897 - the limit was made to avoid visual breaks with photos inside the cards.
-Otherwise if the user enters a wrong Pokemon name, a progress bar (obtained from the material's UI) is activated and visually simulates an uninterrupted search on the API system.
-When users also click on each creatures, a new Card area opens and reveals more information like type, powers and attributes.
+Since not all pokemons are available with photos and attributes, I chose to set a limit on their appearance in 897 - the limit was made to avoid visual breaks inside the cards.
+After a user click on each creatures, a new Card area reveals more information like type, powers and attributes.
+Otherwise if the user enters a wrong Pokemon name, a progress bar (obtained from the material's UI) is activated and visually simulates an uninterrupted search on the API system...

 ### Getting Started